asdf-format/asdf/docs/asdf/using_extensions.rst

 Extensions
 ----------

-In order for the converters and schemas to be used by ASDF, they must be packaged into an **extension** class.
-In general, the details of extensions are irrelevant to users of ASDF.
+In order for the converters and schemas to be used by `asdf`, they must be packaged into an **extension** class.
+In general, the details of extensions are irrelevant to users of `asdf`.
 However, users need to be aware of extensions in the following two scenarios:

 * when storing custom data types to files to be written